HAVE YOU ASKED TO JOIN US ON FACEBOOK?

 Peter first came to the Committee as Venue Co-Ordinator in October 2009 and after a short hiatus and having worked with 2 Presidents, took up his current role in 2014.

 ‘Freezone changed my life in Sydney, and I hope to keep the club creating life lasting friendships and avenues for self development, fun and integration’

-Stuart was appointed Secretary in April 2015.
+Felix was appointed Secretary in March 2018.

 Rafael has been a member of Freezone since January 2006 having arrived in Australia from Lima, Peru.
 Rafael had a wealth of volleyball experience from South America and has notched up a whopping 27 years of on court experience.
 Originally a setter, Rafael has played in a variety of positions including an outside hitter, but his off court team ‘entertainment’ antics keep everyone amused and hysterical on court.
 Rafael’s representative credits for Freezone go all the way back to the first Asia Pacific Regional Outgames in 2008 in Melbourne and he has continued to compete at the consequent world events in 2011 and 2014.
 Indeed his experience at the Darwin Outgames in 2014 are one of Rafael’s highlights where he found a great kinship with his team, living in an apartment together and sharing not only a passion for volleyball, but a ‘fraternal love for each other’ and a kinship that is the closest thing to family that you can find in a land away from your homeland.

 This fuels Rafael’s vision for Freezone, along with his belief in acceptance and and diversity of the club.
 A place where you can kindle your passion for volleyball but where people from all walks of life can find acceptance and tolerance to be who they are without fear of ridicule or prejudice.
 “Freezone has given me brothers and sisters, as well as keeping alive my passion for volleyball and acceptance amongst people I value”